Eligibility Application

 To be eligible for the Filmed in Oklahoma Act rebate program, a project must meet all of the eligibility and benchmark requirements as outlined in the Administrative Rules.
 For projects with a budget of less than $7.5 Million, OFMO will review and notify applicants of approval and denial according to the schedule outlined below:

-*NOTE: Projects with a budget of at least $7.5 Million may be reviewed and awarded or denied on an ongoing basis.
+*NOTE: Projects with a budget of at least $7.5 Million may be reviewed on an ongoing basis.

 Benchmarks: